vdedhia/Ardoq/ReadMe.md

 - `testcafe chrome .\Tests\Scenarios\Ardoq.tests.ts` --> To run all tests from specific file in Chrome
 - `testcafe .\Tests\Scenarios\Ardoq.tests.ts` --> To run all tests from specific file in Headless mode

+## Test report

+Test report is automatically generated at the end of the run and is saved in Reports folder.
+During run time you can view the latest progress in the terminal.